EzioPeter/viplanner/TRAINING.md

 ## Cost-Map Building

 Cost-Map building is an essential step in guiding optimization and representing the environment.
-Cost-Maps can be built from either depth and semantic images (i.e. data generated in simulation) or colored point clouds (i.e. real-world data).
+Cost-Maps can be built from either depth and semantic images (i.e., data generated in simulation) or (semantically annotated) point clouds (i.e., real-world data).

-If depth and semantic images, then first 3d reconstruction has to be performed, following the steps described in Point 1.
-If colored pointclouds, then the cost-map can be build directly from the pointcloud, following the steps described in Point 2.
+If depth and semantic images of the simulation are available, then first 3D reconstruction has to be performed, following the steps described in Point 1.
+If the (semantically annotated) pointclouds are generated, then the cost-map can be build directly from the pointcloud, following the steps described in Point 2.

 1. **Simulation: Depth Reconstruction** <br>